nowsecure/owasp-password-strength-test/README.md

 lightweight, extensible, has no dependencies, and can be used on the server (nodejs) or in-browser.

-`owasp-password-strength-test` is not an OWASP project - it is simply based off of OWASP research.
+`owasp-password-strength-test` is not an OWASP project - it is merely based off of OWASP research.

 [![Build Status](https://travis-ci.org/nowsecure/owasp-password-strength-test.svg)](https://travis-ci.org/nowsecure/owasp-password-strength-test)